-Weidong Wang, Ph.D.
-Investigator, Transcription Remodeling and Regulation Unit expression at the chromatin level.
+Weidong Wang, Ph.D., Investigator Transcription Remodeling and Regulation Unit TRIAD Technology Center Suite 4000 Phone 410-558-8334 Fax 410-558-8331 E mail wangw@grc.nia.nih.gov Biography: Dr. Wang was trained as a biochemist and a molecular biologist at both UCLA, where he obtained his Ph.D., and Stanford University, where he worked as a postdoctoral fellow.
+His research has focused on the regulation of mammalian gene expression at the chromatin level.
 He has purified to homogeneity one of the first ATP-dependent chromatinremodeling complexes in mammals, and has subsequently cloned all the subunits within one complex.
 His current projects include characterization of novel ATP-dependent chromatin-remodeling complexes, histone deacetylase complexes, and a helicase complex involved in the Werner premature aging syndrome.
+Keywords: